geoserver/geoserver/src/release/extensions/iau/iau-readme.txt

 INSTALLATION

-1. Copy included gt2-iau-wak jar included to your GeoServer library directory.
+1. Copy included gt-iau-wkt jar included to your GeoServer library directory.
 In a binary install this is at [GEOSERVER_HOME]/server/geoserver/WEB-INF/lib/
    In a war install this is [container]/webapps/geoserver/WEB-INF/lib/